 Human resources Culture Nature Human resources are inadequate for conservation, protection and presentation needs of cultural and/or natural heritage.
-A range of human resources exist, to conserve, protect and present cultural and/or natural heritage, but these are below optimum . × × Human resources are adequate to meet the current needs of cultural and/or natural heritage conservation, protection and presentation.
+A range of human resources exist, to conserve, protect and present cultural and/or natural heritage, but these are below optimum . × × re.
+Q8.4 and 8.5: no reliable data to be provided re.
+Q8.6.2: we consider that the situation when it comes to human resources could be improved/is very vulnerable, but it is in no way critical.